decentralized-identity/universal-resolver/README.md

 ### Build

-In order to build the **did:sov** driver, you first need to build [libindy-sdk](https://github.com/hyperledger/indy-sdk/) and its [Java wrapper](https://github.com/hyperledger/indy-sdk/tree/master/wrappers/java).

-In order to build the **did:btcr** driver, you first need to build [txref-conversion-java](https://github.com/WebOfTrustInfo/txref-conversion-java/).

 Build all:

 	mvn clean install

 ### Local Resolver

-You can use a [Local Resolver](https://github.com/decentralized-identity/universal-resolver/tree/master/implementations/java/uni-resolver-local) in your Java project that invokes drivers locally (either directly via their JAVA API or via a Docker REST API).
+You can use a [Local Resolver](https://github.com/peacekeeper/universal-resolver-java/tree/master/uni-resolver-client) in your Java project that invokes drivers locally (either directly via their JAVA API or via a Docker REST API).

 Dependency: